dlu-ch/dlb/doc/faq.rst

 (the expected content of environment variables, for example).
 This results in readable and self-documenting dlb scripts that concisely describe their requisites and assumptions.

-Make is much faster than dlb when only a small fraction of the output dependencies has to be generated (Make: only a few sourcea are newer than their targets).
+Make is significantly faster than dlb when only a small fraction of the output dependencies has to be generated (Make: only a few sourcea are newer than their targets).
 The available Make implementations have been carefully optimized for speed over the years. dlb is executed by an instance of a Python interpreter; starting a Python interpreter and importing some modules